-- 1. In the Network Injector or Wireless Intruder tab, select the network interface. - 2.
+- 1. In the Network Injector tab or Wireless Intruder tab or Fake Access Point tab, select the network interface. - 2.
 Click Link test: a window appears where test results are displayed. - 3.
-If the test failed, move to a better position where the signal is stronger and repeat the test.
+If the test failed, move to a better position where the signal is stronger and repeat the test